UltimateSeatSelectorInc/UltimateSeatSelector/CICD_TeamPhilosophy.md

 is because we are not the owners of the repo and given how we were taught in making the Azure website.
 We need to be the owners in order for it to operate as intended.
 If we find a more efficent way to do it, than we will implement it.

-We are testing out the ability to use an authentication that requires users to sign into a Microsoft account before being redirected into the main site.
+We have implemented a password system from the initial homepage to our seat selector.
+If the students do not present the correct password it will leave them on that page.

 We are planning on making JS function calls from our HTML to javascript files to allow for events to occur on our site.
+Currently we have the ability to choose a seat, attend virtually, and enter user information.

 New Team Members:
 Access to the newest source code is available here in this repository.
 The branches are for test and production.